 Exotic spices, dried fruit and dried pasta made their way into the Sicilian diet.
 While the Arabic rulers brought pasta with them because of its convenience, the Italians made an art of it.
 Pasta spread throughout the land and into Europe.

 A new way forward

 Over time, religious austerity gave way to more moderate celebrations that combined both fasting and excess.
-As the city-states became prosperous and wealthy, food once again became symbol of wealth.
+As the city-states became prosperous and wealthy, food once again became a symbol of wealth.
 Traditions of the past were rediscovered in culinary preparation and consumption.

 It wasn’t until the 16th century that tomatoes entered the scene, forever changing what we know as Italian cuisine.
-Potatoes, cabbage, sugar beets and peppers became the new staples along with meat and fish.
+Potatoes, cabbage, sugar beets and peppers became the new staples, along with meat and fish.
 Tuscan hills became the source of wine and olive oil, infiltrating the kitchens of the time.

 New culinary delights

 The history of Italian cuisine became even more regionalized as time went on.
 Lavish banquets and culinary appreciation became the norm.
 Even the papal court didn’t shy from extravagant shows of culinary and entertainment displays.

 Sugar was a symbol of wealth, and Venice led the way.
 As the major port for commerce, Venice was a wealthy and influential state with sugar control.
 Access to oriental spices also played a role in localized flavours.

 With the introduction of new foods from the colonies, Italian cuisine took some time to embrace them.
 Potatoes, corn, beans and even turkeys graced the tables and appetites of Italians of the time.

 The Modern Age of Italian Cuisine